What Exactly are Carbohydrates? Grains, starches, pasta, breads and fruits and vegetables.

 Ice cream is more natural than cereal (because of the multitude of additives, etc., in the cereal).
 Of course, an apple is better than ice cream.
 Remember, moderation!

-You can eat fruits and vegetables to your heart’s content (literally) and other foods in moderation.
+You can eat fruits and vegetables to your heart’s content (pun intended) and other foods in moderation.

 Here’s an interesting tidbit of information: One fast food cheeseburger has as much fat as 50 apples, 30 cups of whole wheat pasta or 80 cups of broccoli.
 Hmmm.
 Seems like more fat than we should be able to eat!
 (It is.)